andrianmarinov/slackware/MLED-14.0-32bit/README.txt

 Grab the package from the 'pkg/' directory and install it.

-Edit '/etc/slackpkg/mirrors' and choose one and only one Slackware mirror according to your geographical location, for example:
+Edit '/etc/slackpkg/mirrors' and choose a Slackware mirror according to your geographical location, for example:

 --8<---------- /etc/slackpkg/mirrors -----------------------------------------
 ...